2020 Major League Baseball postseason: (1) Los Angeles Dodgers vs. (4) San Diego Padres

 This was the first postseason series to feature two teams from the same state since the 2002 World Series.

 This was the first postseason meeting in the history of the Dodgers–Padres rivalry, also known as the I-5 Rivalry.
 The Dodgers swept the Padres to advance to the NLCS for the seventh time in the past twelve years.

 In Game 1, the Padres once again used the “bullpen game” strategy in which they used different pitchers every inning, but it wouldn’t work this time as the Dodgers easily won.
-The Dodgers would also take Game 2 to take a 2–0 series lead.
+Clayton Kershaw pitched six solid innings as the Dodgers took Game 2 to take a 2–0 series lead.
 The Dodgers blew out the Padres in Game 3 to close out the series.

-Both teams would meet again in the NLDS in 2022, where the 89-win Padres pulled off a colossal upset over the 111-win Dodgers.
+Both teams would meet again in the NLDS in 2022, where the 89-win Padres upset the 111-win Dodgers in the biggest postseason upset in over a century.
 They would also meet in the NLDS in 2024, which the Dodgers won in five games en route to a World Series title.